Vyral/base-template/_posts/2019-03-12-buying-or-selling-a-vacant-home-keep-these-tips-in-mind.md

 <p style="text-align: center;"><em>What’s the key to buying or selling a vacant home?
 Allow us to share a few key points.</em></p>

-If you’re looking to buy or sell a vacant property, there are a few things you need must do to succeed.&nbsp;
+If you’re looking to buy or sell a vacant property, there are a few things you must do to succeed.&nbsp;

 **Let’s start with the steps sellers should take.**